mbabynames search ✿

 Emerald Elizabeth

-Meaning: Emerald = "noble and strong", Elizabeth = "pledged to God".
+Meaning: Emerald = "green gemstone", Elizabeth = "pledged to God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Emerald is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Emerald Eleanor